nasa-fornax/fornax-documentation/documentation/compute_environments.md

 (delete-user-env)=
 ### Deleting a User Environment

-Deleting a user envivronment that was created either manually or with the scripts provided can be done with these two steps:
+Deleting a user environment that was created either manually or with the scripts provided can be done with these two steps:

 - Delete the environment folder under `~/user-envs/` (or wherever else it is was installed).
 - Remove the kernel for that environment by deleting the the folder with the environment name from `~/.local/share/jupyter/kernels/`.